dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 We have seen it's relatively straightforward to run our pipeline, and access our versioned results via a reference to the flow that produced them.
 We now dive into some of the capabilities this provides Metaflow users who choose to use Dolt in their infrastructure.

 ### Back-testing
 In this example our input dataset is stored in Dolt.
-We used a DoltHub dataset because it's easy to clone the dataset and get started.
-But having our input dataset in Dolt doesn't just make it convenient to maintain.
+We used a DoltHub dataset because it's easy to clone the dataset and get started, and afterall this post is about integrating Dolt with Metaflow.
+But having our input dataset in Dolt isn't just a matter of convenience for this post.
 Because every Dolt commit represents the complete state of the database at a point in time, we can actually easily point our pipeline to historical versions of the data.
 Let's examine the Dolt commit graph and grab a commit straight from the SQL console:
 ```
 $ cd path/to/hospital-price-transparency
 $ dolt sql